-I grew up in Gugulethu NY-6 (native Yard 6) in the 80’s and we all know the how the county was in those days, a lot of unrest and turmoil.
+I grew up in Gugulethu NY-6 (native Yard 6) in the 80’s and we all know the how the country was in those days, a lot of unrest and turmoil.

 I was a clever kid who could outrun most kids in the neighbourhood.
 I attended schools in Gugulethu and in KwaLanga depending if I was living with my mother or my mother.
 My parents had me when they were quite young so my Grandmother (dads mom) took care of me.
 She was mama to me.